Fiordland Wapiti Area Venison Project

 Southern Lakes Helicopters and Fiordland Helicopters undertook the recovery, Fare Game processed the venison into mince and Bowmont Wholesale Meats provided storage facilities.

-It was fantastic to talk to so many good keen hunters at this year’s Sika Show in Taupo.
+Unfortunately the 2020 Sika Show didn’t take place due to COVID-19 however the 2019 version was a fantastic opportunity to talk to hunters about what we do.
 Our Councillors really value the opportunity to discuss the issues important to hunters as those discussions help us to advocate on your behalf.
 Popular topics of discussion this year ranged from the Arms Legislation Bill currently going through Parliament to the new Tahr Management Plan and the use of deer repellent.
 It was also great to catch up with folks from the Sika Foundation, NZDA, FWF and DoC as well as the Minister of Conservation and other sector stakeholders.
-It was a great event and we are already looking forward to next year.
+We are already looking forward to the 2021 show already.

 - 2019 Annual Report